eikek/docspell/website/site/content/docs/tools/ds.md

 # Introduction

-A bash script to quickly upload files from the command line.
+The `tools/ds.sh` is a bash script to quickly upload files from the command line.
 It reads a configuration file containing the URLs to upload to.
 Then each file given to the script will be uploaded to al URLs in the config.

 The config file is expected in `$XDG_CONFIG_HOME/docspell/ds.conf`. `$XDG_CONFIG_HOME` defaults to